enkidevs/curriculum/javascript/react/good-to-know/keyed-fragments-in-react.md

 }
 ```

-Or, if you despise writing too many words when you code:
+Or, if you prefer writing more succinct code:

 ```jsx
 // ...